Back-to-school time is the best time to check up on your child’s health

 A lot can change for a child’s health, well-being and development during a school year.
 Summer break is a good reminder to schedule a well child checkup.

 A lot can change for a child’s health, well-being and development during a school year, and summer break is a good reminder to return to your child’s pediatrician.
-In light of the challenges throughout the COVID-19 pandemic, it’s especially important for the child’s provider to get an overall picture of their physical, social and emotional health.
+It’s important for the child’s health care provider to get an overall picture of their physical, social and emotional health.

 Why schedule your child’s yearly well child checkup before school starts?